tenzir/tenzir/libvast/aux/README.md

 ### Both

-5. Compile VAST, run the unit tests, and perform potentially necessary adaptations resulting from the update
+5. Compile Tenzir, run the unit tests, and perform potentially necessary adaptations resulting from the update